 While most of us know it as a french speciality, the croissant actually originated in Austria under the name “kipferls”.
 Marie Antoinette first introduced the Austrian pastry to France when she married into the royal family and requested the simple cake in the crescent shape of her homeland.
 The French bakers created fancier versions of “kipferls” and thus, the croissant was born.
 In France, the croissant has become more sophisticated, influenced by the cuisine style of its country.
 At it’s most basic level, it’s a frugal kind of breakfast pastry, made from pâte feuilletée (soft flour of flour, yeast, butter, milk and salt).
 On January 30, we annually recognize National Croissant Day, so channel your inner Parisian baker today and say “oui” to these buttery treats!

-How to Celebrate National Croissant Day
+National Croissant Day Activities

 1. Channel your inner Parisian chef